* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Can you reheat onigiri in the oven?

-How to store onigiri in the fridge
+How to store onigiri

-The fridge tends to dry out rice, so it’s essential to cover your onigiri firmly to retain moisture and keep out air.
+The fridge will dry out the rice, so it’s essential to cover your onigiri tightly to retain moisture and keep out air.
+Otherwise, you’ll end up with stale, hard rice cakes.

-Nori will turn soggy in the fridge.
+The nori will turn soggy in the fridge.
 For maximum crunch, store nori separately in a moisture-free sandwich bag (with all the air sucked out).
+Alternatively, place your nori against the plastic-wrapped onigiri and cover with a second layer of plastic wrap.

 Related: How To Store Mochi